The Benefits of Filial Play Therapy for Families

 Challenge FPT Solution

-Screen time overload Unplugged play sessions rebuild attention spans
+Screen time overload Regular unplugged play sessions rebuild attention, empathy, and connection

 Conclusion: The Future of Attachment-Based Interventions